 5. Search for Help, Reach Out – Telepsychiatry is here to help

 Mental stress is maddening.
 Professional help may cost but there are also helplines that we can reach out to.
-Government-funded professionals and entities that can help us manage our mental health.
-Covid 19 has opened various opportunities for us to get help from.
+Government-funded professionals and entities can help us manage our mental health.
+Covid 19 has opened various opportunities for us to get help.
 Online Health Support has indeed gained popularity since the onset of the pandemic.
 Medicare telehealth Australia has actually gained popularity and people are getting help through telehealth psychiatry and telehealth psychology services.
 More often than not, our GPs would know and can recommend or refer us to telepsychiatry services if we live in an eligible area.
-All that is left is for us to ask for that help.
+So all that is left is for us to ask for that help.

 6. Update Your Resume, Enrich Your Education

-Availing of online courses, add on to your skills and enrich your resume, this will increase your market value.
+Certainly, availing of online courses, add on to your skills and enrich your resume, will increase your market value.

-What more can you do other than Telepsychiatry?
+What more can you do other than Telepsychiatry COVID 19?